AmeenUrRehman/DataScienceProject-ClassificationofCelebrities/README.md

 - UI : This contains UserInterface website code.
 - Server: Python flask server.
 - Model: Contains python notebook for model building.
-- Images_dataset: Dataset used for our model training
+- Images_dataset: Dataset used for our model training.

 ## Technologies used in this project,